-Policy & Legal SHORT TERM MEDIUM TERM 2024-2029 2030-2039 Details The risk from existing or future regulation related to climate change, which could include: Increase in taxes or regulatory fees related to GHG emissions Domestic aviation emission reduction targets and/or caps CORSIA Enhanced reporting requirements Potential Financial Impact Domestic and international passenger related taxes and fees are the responsibility of our major airline partners under our flying contracts in general.
-Additionally, aircraft fuel procurement and fuel costs (including fuel taxes) are the responsibility of our major airline partners under our CPAs.
+Policy & Legal SHORT TERM 2025-2029 MEDIUM TERM 2030-2039 Details The risk from existing or future regulation related to climate change, which could include: Increase in taxes or regulatory fees related to GHG emissions Domestic aviation emission reduction targets and/or caps CORSIA Enhanced reporting requirements Potential Financial Impact Domestic and international passenger related taxes and fees are the responsibility of our major airline partners under our flying contracts in general.
+Additionally, aircraft fuel procurement and fuel costs (including fuel taxes) are the responsibility of our major airline partners under our flying contracts.
 Implementation of new carbon taxes, fees or other policy and regulatory costs that were not contemplated under our flying contracts, would be evaluated for financial impact and addressed with our major airline partners, as applicable.
-Potential decarbonization mandates or offset requirements without low emissions alternatives to decarbonize the operation could result in significant future costs, as depicted in the table on page 35.
+Potential decarbonization mandates or offset requirements without low emissions alternatives to decarbonize the operation could result in significant future costs, as depicted in the table on page 34.
 Increases in fuel or GHG emissions costs associated with our prorate operation that cannot be recaptured through an increase in passenger fares would negatively impact our margins.
-Management & Mitigation We expanded our reporting in our 2023 report to further align with TCFD and SASB frameworks, and we will continue to increase our analysis in this risk area as policies and regulations develop to strengthen our reporting in future years.
-Technology Technology Details area as policies and regulations develop to strengthen our reporting in future years.
-MEDIUM TERM LONG TERM area as policies and regulations develop to strengthen our reporting in future years.
-MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYOND The risk from transitioning to low-carbon technologies, such as: Sustainable aviation fuel (SAF) Details Potential Financial area as policies and regulations develop to strengthen our reporting in future years.
-MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYOND The risk from transitioning to low-carbon technologies, such as: Sustainable aviation fuel (SAF) Innovative propulsion technology (electric/hydrogen/hybrid) The transition to aircraft powered by alternative propulsion, such as electric or hydrogen, suitable for our operation are not currently available and may require a material capital investment to implement in the future.
+Management & Mitigation Technology MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYOND Details The risk from transitioning to low-carbon technologies, such as: Sustainable aviation fuel (SAF) Innovative propulsion technology (electric/hydrogen/hybrid) Potential Financial Impact The transition to aircraft powered by alternative propulsion, such as electric or hydrogen, suitable for our operation are not currently available and may require a material capital investment to implement in the future.
 SAF is available, although at limited scale.
 All our aircraft are compatible with commercially available SAF today.
 Procurement decisions related to fuel are largely the responsibility of our major airline partners and subject to transport constraints, therefore the short-medium term transition to SAF should have minimal financial impacts.
 In 2022, we set a SAF-related goal to begin replacing 10% of our overall jet fuel with SAF.
 We may incur additional fuel-related costs in our prorate operation, and we will coordinate with our major airline partners for our contract operations.
-Technology developments that result in new regional aircraft types in the future (including new engine types), could materially reduce the Potential Financial Impact The risk from transitioning to low-carbon technologies, such as: Sustainable aviation fuel (SAF) Innovative propulsion technology (electric/hydrogen/hybrid) The transition to aircraft powered by alternative propulsion, such as electric or hydrogen, suitable for our operation are not currently available and may require a material capital investment to implement in the future.
-SAF is available, although at limited scale.
-All our aircraft are compatible with commercially available SAF today.
-Procurement decisions related to fuel are largely the responsibility of our major airline partners and subject to transport constraints, therefore the short-medium term transition to SAF should have minimal financial impacts.
-In 2022, we set a SAF-related goal to begin replacing 10% of our overall jet fuel with SAF.
-We may incur additional fuel-related costs in our prorate operation, and we will coordinate with our major airline partners for our contract operations.
 Technology developments that result in new regional aircraft types in the future (including new engine types), could materially reduce the demand and residual value of our current regional fleet.
-Our major airline partners select the aircraft type contracted with us.
-In general, we will acquire and finance the new aircraft to be placed under contract, and the financing term and the flying contract term are largely co-terminus, which reduces financing risk if aircraft are not extended at the contract expiration.
-To the extent new regional aircraft types are developed in the future with low-carbon technologies, we anticipate coordinating demand with our major airline partners for the new aircraft type and would consider placing such aircraft on our operating certificate.
-We would consider acquiring and placing the newly developed aircraft type under contract with our major airline partners, similar to our current contract model.
+Management & Mitigation Our major airline partners select the aircraft type contracted with u contract, and the financing term and the flying contract term are la at the contract expiration.
+To the extent new regional aircraft types coordinating demand with our major airline partners for the new a certificate.
+We would consider acquiring and placing the newly devour current contract model.
+If our existing fleet is replaced in the future with new aircraft types existing fleet is significantly mitigated based on the flying contract All our aircraft can utilize SAF that is commercially available today of the fuel used in our operations.
+We will continue collaborating with industry stakeholders on emercial. rgely co-terminus, which reare developed in the future ircraft type and would conseloped aircraft type under with low-carbon technolog term largely being co-term (up to 50% blend).
+However educes financing risk if airce with low-carbon technolo eider placing such aircraft contract with our major air dies, the remaining financin inus with the financing term raft are not extended gies, we anticipate in our operating line partners, similar to g cash flow risk on our n.

-INTRODUCTION ESG STRATEGY HEALTH AND SAFETY FIRST CLIMATE AND ENVIRONMENT SUPPLIERS
+ENVIRONMENTAL, SOCIAL, AND GOVERNANCE REPORT 2025 SKYWEST INCORPORATED 35 INTRODUCTION ESG STRATEGY HEALTH AND SAFETY FIRST CLIMATE AND ENVIRONMENT SUPPLIERS